Futureproof: Lunar Mining

 Technology

-Helium-3 extraction, storage, and transportation technologies must be developed to harvest the lunar surface's rare but potentially vital isotope.
+Helium-3 extraction, storage, and transportation technologies must be developed to harvest the rare but potentially vital isotope from the lunar surface.

 Implications

-Companies like SpaceX, Astra, Caterpillar, Shell, Exxon, Glencore, Interlune, and other future energy and mining companies will face new opportunities as lunar mining operations become a reality.
+As lunar mining operations become a reality, companies like SpaceX, Astra, Caterpillar, Shell, Exxon, Glencore, Interlune, and other future energy and mining companies will face new opportunities.

-International regulatory bodies may need to be established to ensure future sustainable lunar mining and exploration.
+International regulatory bodies may need to be established to ensure the future sustainability of lunar mining and exploration.

 TechCrunch Article on Interlune lunar mining startup.

-Lessons will likely transfer from deep water and deep space exploration efforts.
+Lessons from deep-water and deep-space exploration efforts will likely be transferable.
 See the Futureproof Autonomous Undersea Resource Explorer Postcard.

 Futureproof is a series of occasional provocations illustrating possible future paths for technology and culture.
 Think postcards from the future.